Guide to Taking the Grammar Exam

 After Completing the Exam

-- The Writing Center supervisor will verify that he or she has the student’s correct phone number and email address.
-The Writing Center director will use this contact information to inform the student if he or she passed the exam.
+- The Writing Center supervisor will verify that they have the student’s correct phone number and email address.
+The Writing Center director will use this contact information to inform the student if they passed the exam.

 - A student must score 80% or higher to pass the exam.